fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Compute/v1.3.4/Remove-AzureRmVMAEMExtension.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmVMAEMExtension** cmdlet removes the azure_2 Enhanced Monitoring (AEM) extension from a virtual machine.
+The **Remove-AzureRmVMAEMExtension** cmdlet removes the Azure Enhanced Monitoring (AEM) extension from a virtual machine.

 ## EXAMPLES